 - Then, I would crash.
 Exhausted from hours of masking, being “on”, and trying to read others and adapt based on their responses, I would need a full day to recover.

 After so many experiences like this one, I started to withdraw.
 I was tired of feeling socially inept and burnt out from trying to fit in.
 After our son was born and I spent more time at home — because newborn — I found solace in the solitude, so I kept on with that trend…

-Continue reading on Fourth Wave.
+If you’re a Medium member, continue reading on Fourth Wave.